antoniorosario/TestPractice/README.md

 ## Review

 In preparation for your test tomorrow, take the time to step through the code line by line and reproduce the output.

-Feel free to use the computer to check your work.
+The problem sets are pencil-and-paper exercises rather than programming problems, but feel free to use the computer to check your work.
 You won't have a computer for the test so it is important to make sure that you can solve them without electronic assistance

-The problem sets are pencil-and-paper exercises rather than programming problems.

  **Problem 1**
 ```